Navigating a shareholders agreement: ROFR or ROFO?

 A careful analysis of the advantages and disadvantages of a ROFR and a ROFO can go a long way in getting you a better deal, whether you are the buyer or the seller.

-For more information on Corporate-related issues in Singapore, please contact:
+For more information on Corporate-related issues, please contact: